Koliyoshii/Koliyoshii.github.io/README.md

 ## Usage

 When the index.html is open you will see a Button "Start AR".
 If the button says "WebXR is not available" your Browser is propably not supported.
 Tap on the button to start the application.
 You can see now the image of the camera.
 The application will then do a Hit-test and search for surfaces like your ground or a table.
-If you have problems with finding a surface, make sure that there is enough light in your scene.
+If you have problems with finding a surface, make sure that there is enough light in your real-life scene.
 Furthermore, use surfaces with a good amount of textures.
-When there finds a surface a circle will appear.
+If the applications finds a surface a circle will appear.
 Then tap on your screen to spawn a claptrap.

 <p align="right">(<a href="#top">back to top</a>)</p>